 If you suspect virus in your vineyard, submit samples to a virus testing lab.
-See Figure 1 above for timing of sample collection.
-To determine whether your vineyard has grapevine leafroll virus, it is best to sample later in the season; older leaf tissues or stem tissues should be collected and submitted.
-Rupestris stem pitting can also be detected in late season sampling.
-Fanleaf virus is best detected in tissues during the spring.
+See Figure 1 (page 3) for timing of sample collection.
+To determine whether your vineyard has Grapevine leafroll associated viruses, it is best to sample later in the season; older leaf tissues or stem tissues should be collected and submitted.
+Rupestris stem pitting associated virus can also be detected in late season sampling.
+Grapevine fanleaf virus is best detected in tissues during the spring.

 Some testing labs have panels of assays to detect various viruses; inquire with each lab regarding these tests.
 Be sure to follow appropriate sampling timing and methods to submit tissue for specific tests.
 The lab you choose should provide you with sampling methods and submission.
-Be aware that PCR testing can be more definitive than ELISA tests.
+Be aware that PCR (Polymerase Chain Reaction) testing can be more definitive than ELISA (Enzyme-Linked Immunosorbent Assay) tests.

-Plant-Parasitic Grape Nematodes
+Plant-Parasitic Nematodes of Grape

 Several plant-parasitic nematodes can be detrimental to vineyard productivity.
 In western Oregon, the ring nematode (Mesocriconema xenoplax) is the most commonly encountered plant-parasitic nematode.
-It is found in 85% of surveyed vineyards.
+It was found in 85% of surveyed vineyards.
 Many of these vineyards had high population densities of the ring nematode, which may have had an impact on the establishment and growth of young vines.
 The ring nematode is a migratory ectoparasite that feeds on the roots of vines.